awslabs/aws-encryption-sdk-specification/framework/key-store/key-storage.md

 - An [EncryptedHierarchicalKey](#encryptedhierarchicalkey) with a [type](#type) of ActiveHierarchicalSymmetricBeacon

 All three keys need to be written together with an atomic transactional write.
-See the [default encrypted key store's write new key to store specification](./default-key-storage-interface.md#writenewencryptedbranchkey) for more details about what storage properties are expected.
+See the [default key stores's write new key to store specification](./default-key-storage-interface.md#writenewencryptedbranchkey) for more details about what storage properties are expected.

 ### WriteNewEncryptedBranchKeyVersion